jakecush1/Sleep-web/Exercise and sleep quality.md

 Computational sleep tracking systems are intended to maintain cognitive preparedness by sustaining attention, decision-making speed,
 and emotional stability under operational stress.
 Poor sleep immediately lowers reaction time and working memory — both critical in high-stakes contexts such as military missions.
-By continuously assessing these characteristics, these technologies allow for early interventions that maintain peak cognitive performance.
+By continuously assessing these characteristics, these technologies allow for early interventions that maintain peak cognitive performance ([Sound Enhancing Sleep](./Sound%20Enhancing%20Sleep.md)).